 Middlebury permits a limited number of seniors to live off campus.
 Permission is granted by a process coordinated by the Office of the Dean of Students.
 Students with the status of "special students" are required to live off campus.
 The number of off-campus residents is based on our commitment to the residential experience and an evaluation of the rental market in the town of Middlebury.
-Off-Campus status requires the approval of the Commons dean.
+Off-Campus status requires the approval of the Student Life Dean.
 Approval may not be granted if a student has been subject to official College discipline or academic failure.
 Students living off campus must provide their local address and phone number to Middlebury’s residential systems coordinator within the first five days of the term or the Off-Campus Fee Reduction will be forfeited.

 All Off-Campus forms must be turned in to the residential systems coordinator by the determined deadlines.
 Any student wishing to move off campus after the Off-Campus application deadline must notify the residential systems coordinator to be placed on a waiting list.
 Off-campus permission is granted through a random draw each term for the subsequent term.
 Applications are submitted electronically; students may apply as individuals or in groups up to three members.
 Students who accept off-campus housing status are ineligible to participate in further fall term housing processes.